spring-guides-page/spring-guides/content/blog/springboot/spring-liquibase.md

 This is done by integrating so-called Changelog files in the application's executable.</br> These Changelogs can contain multiple Changesets which contain the logic for transforming the database schema.

-Liquibase transforms these changesets into SQL queries at runtime, independent of the database type being used.
+Liquibase transforms these Changesets into SQL queries at runtime, independent of the database type being used.

 ## Prerequisites
-As Liquibase uses the application's database connection a Spring managed Datasource is required to run changesets.
+As Liquibase uses the application's database connection a Spring managed Datasource is required to run Changesets.
+This is done by [integrating Spring Data]({{< ref "/blog/springboot/spring-data-setup" >}}) into your project.

 ## Integrating Liquibase
 ### Adding the Dependency